Waaal/BobaOS/doc/boot/Loader.md

 This Data struct is alled a **Segment Selector**.

+If the CS register is used, it normally points to the code entry in the gdt.
+For all the other registers (SS, DS, FS, ES, GS) the data entry is used.

 ##### Data in a Table Entry (protected mode):
 The Data Structure of a DPL is calles a System Segment Descriptor and is structured like this: